Director of undergraduate studies: Noel Lenski, 202 Phelps, email@example.com; classics.yale.edu

 Senior requirement Two literatures—senior dept exam in hist and translation of Greek and Latin lit; One literature—senior dept exam in hist and translation of major lit

-The Major in Classical Civilization
+Requirements of the Major in Classical Civilization

 The major in Classical Civilization is designed to offer students an opportunity to study an entire Western civilization in its many diverse but related aspects.
 The literature, history, philosophy, religion, art, archaeology, and other aspects of Greek and Roman antiquity from the earliest beginnings in Greece to the Middle Ages are studied for their intrinsic artistic value, their historical significance, and their power to illuminate problems confronting contemporary societies.
 Each year, the department offers courses that focus on ways that subsequent ages have used and made sense of classical antiquity.
 Ancient texts are studied primarily in translation, though under the guidance of instructors who have expertise in Greek and Latin.

-Candidates for the major complete at least twelve term courses (including the senior seminar) in Classics and related departments.
+Candidates for the major complete at least twelve term courses (including the senior essay) in Classics and related departments.
 Of these, two must be in ancient history and/or classical art and archaeology; and two must be in Greek or Latin, or both, numbered 131 or higher (the latter courses should be completed by the end of the junior year).
 Students must also take a survey of the literature and culture of ancient Athens (CLCV 256) and a survey of the literature and culture of ancient Rome (CLCV 257).
 It is strongly recommended that candidates elect one course each in the general areas of ancient epic, drama, philosophy, Roman civilization, and the classical tradition.
 Candidates for the major are encouraged to take related courses in other departments.

 Credit/D/Fail Courses taken Credit/D/Fail may not be counted toward the requirements of the major.